 What should employers do to attract job seekers?

-“Move quickly,” says Mirani.
-“Scrutinize applicants so you don’t make a bad hire, but operate with a sense of urgency, and don’t think there will be better applicants around the corner.”
+Accelerate your hiring process, to put it simply.
+“Scrutinize applicants so you don’t make a bad hire," Mirani says, "but operate with a sense of urgency, and don’t think there will be better applicants around the corner.”

 He compares the financial hiring market to a housing market with a short supply of real estate.
 “When you find the house you want, and there are several bidders, it won’t be on the market in the next week or two.
 You’d better examine what you’re offering and just how much you want that house.”

 Another consideration is that unemployment rates for many accounting and financial positions remain below the national average, he says.